What if you could fight climate change and save money at the same time?

 The combination of rebates and tax credits included in the recently passed Inflation Reduction Act help you do exactly that.
 In fact, one analysis estimates that the new law’s residential tax credits alone could save more than 100 million households $37 billion a year on their energy bills.

 We found eight places around your home where you could start saving money.

 1. In the driveway

-Beginning in 2023, the new law rewards qualifying electric vehicle buyers with a tax credit of up to $4,000 for the purchase of a used EV and up to $7,500 for a new car.
+The new law rewards qualifying electric vehicle buyers with a tax credit of up to $4,000 for the purchase of a used EV and up to $7,500 for a new car.
 In 2024, the credit will be issued through dealerships at the time of sale — and since some models already sell for less than $30,000 — it makes EVs cheaper than ever, especially when you consider that the average household spends hundreds of dollars per month on gasoline.
-There is one caveat: EVs must have final assembly in North America to qualify, so some brands will not be able to offer the credit until their North American plants begin operating.
+There are caveats.
+For example, EVs must have final assembly in North America to qualify, so some brands will not be able to offer the credit until their North American plants begin operating.

 2. At your thermostat

 Natural gas prices have taken consumers on a wild ride over the past few years, with some households facing astronomical heating bills during winter storms.
 The clean energy incentives in the Inflation Reduction Act tackle this problem by supporting a grid-wide move to cheaper, cleaner sources of electricity, reducing both the cost to consumers and pollution.
 That means a typical American household will save up to $220 per year over the next decade without having to change a thing.